Shamanthkrishna/100DaysOfPythonCoding/Progress_Log.md

 - Day 5 Project completed and uploaded.

 ## 29/08/2023
-- Day 6 Topics completed,
+- Day 6 Topics completed and uploaded,
-- Day 5 Project completed.
+- Day 5 Project completed and uploaded.